 Beta Blockers and Hemodynamic Dosing of Epinephrine

 Before someone starts yelling that the study suggests we give pure a-2 medications, I understand that is their intention.
 I am also a realist and know that changes in medicine happen in phases and gradually as more literature arises.
 There is more support for administering beta blockers along with epinephrine for our cardiac arrest patients than there is for a pure a-2 medication.
 I would like to see more research into comparing the two, so if there is a study that has come out that I have missed please message us!
+Plus this is a post to just get us thinking.

 What has been mentioned several times in various literatures, is to administer a Beta blocker to cancel out the Beta effects of epinephrine so we only get the positive alpha effects which will increase our CPP; and to only give epinephrine to patients who need it.
 What do I mean by this?
 A study was performed on domestic pigs where they administer both Alpha-1 and Beta adrenergic antagonists along with epinephrine.
 This study found that this cocktail had the same percentage of pigs who obtained ROSC (when compared to other treatments), but it had a higher number of neurologically intact specimens in comparison to other treatments.